ijlee2/embroider-css-modules/docs/embroider-css-modules/README.md

 ## Compatibility

-* Node.js v16 or above
+- Node.js v16 or above

 ## Contributing

 See the [Contributing](../../CONTRIBUTING.md) guide for details.

+## License

+This project is licensed under the [MIT License](../../LICENSE.md).